v-h-gn/lectures/published/cs302/slides.md

 dragPos:
   square: Left,Top,Width,Height,Rotate
 ```
-# Computational Energy Consumption
+# Computating and Energy

 - Greenhouse gas emissions are the primary driver of global warming and climate change.

 - Datacenters are using more energy to support increasing HPC demands.

-- PROBLEM: How to use less energy and still meet compute demands?
+_PROBLEM:_ How to use less energy and still meet compute demands?

-- IDEA: Do whatever nature is doing.
+_IDEA:_ Get inspiration from nature.

 ---